 Nicole Denholder 08:04

-Makes sense?
-Makes sense.
+Makes sense, makes sense.
 And especially as you bring in more people, it's just starts to become more difficult to manage them all.
-And in addition to managing people, you're also trying to grow the business, right.
-So you're growing people, you're growing the business, growing customers, you know, one question I have is, when you started your business for the first time, what were the strategies you use to get the word out to market your business?
+And in addition to managing people, you're also trying to grow the business, right?
+So you're growing people, you're growing the business, growing customers, you know, one question I have is, when you started your business for the first time, what were the strategies you used to get the word out to market your business?

 Nicole Denholder 09:48

-Makes it make sense.
-And, you know, there's so much discussion nowadays about communities, and especially as it pertains to companies and startups, what is a community to next chapter?
+Make sense.
+And, you know, there's so much discussion nowadays about communities, and especially as it pertains to companies and startups, what is a community for the next chapter?
 And how do you build that among your potential customer base?